-In addition, the Contractor shall prepare and submit to the Resident Engineer "as-built-drawings" of the works, showing all works as executed.
+In addition, the Contractor shall prepare and submit to the Resident Engineer "as-builtdrawings" of the works, showing all works as executed.
 The drawings shall be prepared as the works proceed, and shall be submitted to the Resident Engineer for his inspection.
-The Contractor shall obtain the consent of the Resident Engineer as to their format, size, the reference system, and other pertinent details such as compatibility with the Water
+The Contractor shall obtain the consent of the Resident Engineer as to their size, the referring system, and other pertinent details.